cqerl/cqerl/README.md

   ]}
 ```

-Doing so will fire up connection pools as soon as the CQErl application is started. `cqerl:wait_for_group/1` is automatically called in this case, so once cqerl has started, clients should be available immediately.
+Doing so will fire up connection pools as soon as the CQErl application is started.
+Once cqerl has started, clients should be available immediately.

 The `name` and `opts` fields are optional; `hosts` and `clients_per_server` must be included.